wish99benjamin/VivifrailTaiwanApp/README.md

 ### Record page
 ![](https://i.imgur.com/6yAxsQE.jpg)
 - Record user's daily exercise progress.
 Medical professionals can click on a date to view detailed information and add notes.
+### Database
+- Allowing healthcare professionals to remotely monitor the daily exercise status of the elderly.